 Recipe Notes

 - One of the secrets to this ultra-soft bread is ube halaya.
 You can make your own using my recipe above or store-bought.
-You can simply boil and mashed ¾ cup of ube root crop and you are good to go.
+You can simply boil and mash ¾ cup of ube root crop and you are good to go.

 - You can use all-purpose flour for this recipe.
 It is easy to find and at a lower cost.
 However, bread flour will achieve more chewy and airy bread in my opinion.
 Don't worry because both flours will work.